 The QGIS unit test system has support for adding "mask" images, which are used to indicate when a rendered image may differ from the reference image.
-A mask image is an image (with the same name as the reference image, but including a "mask.png" suffix), and should be the same dimensions as the reference image.
+A mask image is an image (with the same name as the reference image, but including a \mask.png suffix), and should be the same dimensions as the reference image.
 In a mask image the pixel values indicate how much that individual pixel can differ from the reference image, so a black pixel indicates that the pixel in the rendered image must exactly match the same pixel in the reference image.
-A pixel with RGB 2, 2, 2 means that the rendered image can vary by up to 2 in its RGB values from the reference image, and a fully white pixel (255, 255, 255) means that the pixel is effectively ignored when comparing the reference and rendered images.
+A pixel with RGB 2, 2, 2 means that the rendered image can vary by up to 2 in its RGB values from the reference image, and a fully white pixel (255, 255, 255) means that the pixel is effectively ignored when comparing the expected and rendered images.

-A utility script to generate mask images is available as scripts/generate_test_mask_image.py.
-This script is used by passing it the path of a reference image (e.g. tests/testdata/control_images/ annotations/expected_annotation_fillstyle/expected_annotation_fillstyle. png) and the path to your rendered image.
+A utility script to generate mask images is available as scripts/generate\test\mask\image.py.
+This script is used by passing it the path of a reference image (e.g. tests/testdata/control\images/annotations/expected\annotation\fillstyle/expected\annotation\fillstyle.png) and the path to your rendered image.